kunxin-chor/vue-testing/q01-01/README.md

 ## Question
 There is a button defined within the `<template>` of the `App.vue`.
 You are to complete the following tasks:
-* Add an event listener to the button to detect clicls
+* Add an event listener to the button to detect clicks.
-* When the button is clicked, change the `msg` data property to "Hello WWorld"
+* When the button is clicked, change the `msg` data property to "Hello World!"

 ## Project setup
 ```